Honoring Indigenous/Native American Voices

 Thanksgiving has grown to be a complex time for me.
 Not because I’m ungrateful, but because I’ve become more aware of the troubling story surrounding Thanksgiving.
 Over the last few years, I’ve been learning from a few Indigenous American and Aboriginal congregations that are a part of my denomination, the Reformed Church in America.
 These Native leaders have taught me a lot about the weathered past connected to the Dutch and our Native American brothers and sisters.
 Much of that past includes colonization, resulting in disruption of families, traumatic death, and a loss of identity, including sacred languages.
 I’ve learned it is time for my family and I to implement some new traditions that decolonize our Thanksgiving table.

-In preparation for U.S. Thanksgiving, we’ve created this toolkit to help us all learn more together.
+To do this—and to better honoring Indigenous and Native voices—we’ve created this toolkit to help us all learn more together.
 A few things to notice about this resource: we are trying to center the voices of American Indian leaders by highlighting materials produced by these leaders.
 In addition, we are lamenting the past by elevating prayer and confession.
 Lastly, we’re working to support the vibrant community of many Indigenous American artists and activists around the United States and Canada.

 In this toolkit, you’ll notice we’ve broken things down into two categories: listening and practicing.
 In the listening section, you will find learning materials, videos, articles, and books, most specifically.
 Under the practice section, you’ll find more interactive ways to channel ongoing learning, trying new things around the Thanksgiving table, and identifying and supporting Native leaders in your community.

 May God bless you in your learning journey!